theappbusiness/ios-challenge/README.md

 * Body text is given as a string in the `"body_elements"` array.
 * In-line images are represented as JSON objects with a single key `"image_url"`.
 These should be displayed in-line as they appear between text in the JSON.

+# 🚀 Starter code

+You may wish to use incomplete model parsing code from [./src/Article.swift](./src/Article.swift).

 # 👾 Dependencies

 Please complete the test without the use of third-party dependencies.
 We want you to demonstrate your knowledge and experience of the iOS eco-system.